brittnylapierre/custard/README.md

 # custard
-A clipboard manager for Linux.
+A clipboard manager for Linux and Windows.

 Please fill out this usability survey to make Custard even better!